citadelict/devops-project/MERN/MERN.md

 ## Step ten : Creating Mongodb
    1. in your web browser, visit https://cloud.mongodb.com/
    2. Sign up for an account
-   3. After sign up, click on Build Cluster button
+   3. After sign up, click on Create Cluster button
    4. Choose AWS cloud and tyhen region closest to you
    5. click on create cluster

+ ### Configure Security Settings
+   1. Create a Database User:
+   2. Go to the “Database Access” under the “Security” section.
+   3. Click on “Add New Database User”.
+   4. Enter a username and password.
+Ensure the “Read and Write to any database” option is selected.
+   5. Click "Add User".